 All staff (regardless of position) help with things like dishes and end of camp turnaround!

-Time Commitment Requirements
+Summer 2024 Commitment Requirements

 All paid high school staff are committing to serve at camp throughout the summer!
 It is your summer job!
 There will be some breaks in the schedule when you can return home throughout the summer.